opf/openproject/docs/release-notes/12/12-1-0/README.md

 ## Team planner (Enterprise add-on)

 A new team planner module (Enterprise add-on) allows you to visually assign tasks to team members to get an overview of who is working on what.
-You can display in a weekly or bi-weekly view all work packages assigend to your team.
+You can display in a weekly or bi-weekly view all work packages assigned to your team.

 ![openproject-team-planner-view](openproject-team-planner-view.gif)